Own Goal – The Singing Footballers

 More lately, players have turned to hip hop and dance music, usually with the help of some friends.
 France’s Karim Benzema did so to best effect in 2010, using the platform with French rapper Rohff to slag off previous France coach Raymond Domenech and express his dislike for Barcelona.

 Not everybody shares Benzema’s bad-minding ways.
 On his record with something called Brings, Germany’s Lukas Podolski is asked whether he can sing.
 Podi responds, bright as a flash, by asking whether Brings can play football.
-It’s a relevant point to raise,in the event that Brings ever try to enter the world of professional football.
+It’s a relevant point to raise, in the event that Brings ever try to enter the world of professional football.
 The song is quite deplorable, so perhaps Brings might indeed be urged to seek a different career.

-Unbelievably, some footballers genuinely thought that they had the talent to contribute to the world of pop in ways beyond the disposable aena of novelty.
+Unbelievably, some footballers genuinely thought that they had the talent to contribute to the world of pop in ways beyond the disposable arena of novelty.
 Kevin Keegan, with his Smokie-produced effort comes closest, but there is a reason why the whole world didn’t luvv it, just luvved it.

-The contributions by Ruud Gullit (that cover!), Andy Cole (doing bad things to the Gap Band) and Ian Wright are pretty dismal, but none was as appalling as Glenn Hoddle & Chris Waddle’s UK #12 hit “Diamond Lights”, a mulletted horror so offensive I felt compelled to exclude it from this CD-R timed mix for reasons of lacking in quality, for crying out loud (it’s there as a “bonus”, as the worthy anti-apartheid “South Africa”, which Gullit recorded with reggae outfit Revelation Time).
+The contributions by Ruud Gullit (that cover!), Andy Cole (doing bad things to the Gap Band) and Ian Wright are pretty dismal, but none was as appalling as Glenn Hoddle & Chris Waddle’s UK #12 hit “Diamond Lights”, a mulletted horror so offensive I felt compelled to exclude it from this CD-R timed mix for reasons of lacking in quality, for crying out loud (it’s there as a “bonus”, as is the worthy anti-apartheid “South Africa”, which Gullit recorded with reggae outfit Revelation Time).

 Cameroon legend Roger Milla does a straight song, about fatherhood.
-He has no discernable musical talent, however; the whole debacle is mitigated by the vocals of the talented Senegalese singer Julia Sarr.
+He has no discernible musical talent, however; the whole debacle is mitigated by the vocals of the talented Senegalese singer Julia Sarr.
 This was a single from Milla’s album Saga Africa.
 Imagine what the rest is like!

 In the late 1980s, John Barnes was British football’s King of Rap.
 To this day, British hip hop fans whisper in hushed tones: “Before Dre, before Pac, before Snoop, before MC Hammer, there was Liverpool attacking midfield sensation John Barnes.”
 Barnes rapped on the notorious “Anfield Rap”, which reached #3 in the UK charts, in anticipation of Liverpool’s defeat to AFC Wimbledon in the FA Cup final.
 Britain remembered, and in 1990 he was allowed to rap on New Order’s World Cup song “World In Motion”.
-He gave us what one night describe as a sing-song accumulation of words which is a lot worse than the middle-age white dudes’ conception of the musical form of rap as perpetrated in the box-office hit Three Men and A Little Lady of the same year.
+He gave us what one night describe as a sing-song accumulation of words which is a lot worse than the middle-age white dudes’ conception of rap as perpetrated in the box-office hit Three Men and A Little Lady of the same year.

 What John Barnes could do, Paul Gascoigne thought he could do better.
-So he ventured into the street as rapping icon Gazza, and enriched the body of hip hop with the incisive social commentary of “Gazza’s Rap”.
+So he ventured into the sidestreet as rapping icon Gazza, and enriched the body of hip hop with the incisive social commentary of “Gazza’s Rap”.
 The backing track exploits every cliché of early 1990s dance music; Gazza’s rapping draws its influence from Kenny Everett’s “Snot Rap” from 1983.

-One can laugh at almost every vocally-disoriented, good-sense-deprived footballer featured here, but Clint Dempsey’s rap gets a bye —he sounds even scarier than John Barnes and might find me to bust a cap in my ass, to employ the jargon of the circles in which Dempsey moves.
+One can laugh at almost every vocally-disoriented, good-sense-deprived footballer featured here, but Clint Dempsey’s rap gets a bye —he sounds even scarier than John Barnes and might seek me out to bust a cap in my ass, to employ the jargon of the circles in which Dempsey moves.
 There is no cause for mirth in Pelé’s bossa nova number; dude can’t sing, but it is quite nice.

 The biggest laugh must be reserved for Cristiano Ronaldo’s bid at usurping Julio Iglesias’ crooner crown.
-It might have been for a TV commercial, but if Portugal’s Banco Espírito Santo in their best judgment thought it was okay to unleash the crooning talents of young Ron upon the world, I don’t think I’d trust them with my hard-earned cash.
+It might have been for a TV commercial, but if Portugal’s Banco Espírito Santo in their best judgment thought it was okay to unleash the crooning talents of young Ron upon the world, I don’t think I would trust them with my hard-earned cash.

-This whole catastrophe is timed to fit on a CD-R, though I cannot conceive of circumstances which might drive you to committing this on to a disc.
+This whole catastrophe is timed to fit on a CD-R, though I cannot conceive of any earthly circumstances which might drive you to committing this on to a disc.
 So I have not bothered to make home-scored covers.
 PW in comments.